What is dysmotility?

 The treatment depends on the type and cause of the dysmotility.
 First, a mechanical blockage must be excluded.

-Many causes of dysmotility cannot be cured, meaning that treatment is focussed on the symptoms rather than the cause.
+Many causes of dysmotility cannot be cured, meaning that treatment is focused on the symptoms rather than the cause.
 This may involve dietary changes, medications to stimulate intestinal movements, or manipulation of the gut microbes.
 Only very rarely is surgery indicated and even then results are unpredictable.

 Which type of specialist treats dysmotility?